High School Track and Field for Beginners

 Track meets usually have entry limitations to keep the meet from going on too long.
 For instance, many meets limit the number of entries in individual events (100-meter dash, 800-meter run, shot put, etc.) to three athletes.
 For a relay, the entry limit is usually one team of four athletes per relay.

-Despite these entry limitations, track and field meets can still be long affairs, with invitational meets taking sometimes as many as eight hours to complete.
+Despite these entry limitations, track and field meets can still be quite long, with invitational meets taking sometimes as many as eight hours to complete.
 Combine the meet time with a bus ride to and from and your athlete could be gone for eight to 12 hours on the meet day.
 Large invitational meets are most often held on Saturdays and not generally held on weekdays.

 Track and field is not like soccer, basketball, or baseball, all of which have many opportunities to participate at the youth recreational and travel levels.
 There are youth AAU track teams and track clubs but they aren’t as prevalent as some of the other sports.
 Given that, many athletes who join their high school track teams are new to the sport.
 And some may be new to sports altogether.